PatRakowicz/BigData-Warehouse-Containerized/README.md

 - Reads historical indicators from MySQL
 - Pivots the data and creates lag features
-- Trains a `RandomForestClassifier` to predict when or if there will be a recession in 3 months
+- Trains a `RandomForestClassifier` to predict unenployment rates in a given span of 3 months.
-- Outputs persentage of unemplyment and a value that displays 1 or 0, 1 being we will have a unenployment
+- It will give two scores that will display what persentage we are at and a if 1 we are in a high unenployement 0 if not.
+- IE. get something like 0.09 stating we are really low.

 ---